minaelee/sphinx/docs/source/index.rst

 .. note::
    This site is set up to automatically update whenever I push changes to GitHub, which is part of a docs-as-code CI/CD workflow.

-I added an extension called `sphinx-copybutton <https://sphinx-copybutton.readthedocs.io/en/latest/>`_ that adds a button at the top right corner of every code snippet to copy the code.
-To add an extension, install it using ``pip`` or ``conda``, then add it to the ``conf.py`` file like this:
+I added an extension called `sphinx-copybutton <https://sphinx-copybutton.readthedocs.io/en/latest/>`_ that adds a button to every code snippet to easily copy the code.
+To add this extension, you must install it to your Sphinx project using ``pip`` or ``conda``, then add it to the ``conf.py`` file like this:

 .. code-block:: python